Keshab Chandra Gogoi: Career under Saikia (1983–1991)

-In the 1983 Assam Legislative Assembly election, he was reelected, polling 4905 votes as the Congress candidate in Dibrugarh.
-He was the Revenue and Industries Minister and later PWD minister in the Hiteswar Saikia cabinet from 1983 to 1985.
+In the 1983 Assam Legislative Assembly election, he was reelected, polling 4,905 votes as the Congress candidate in Dibrugarh.
+He was the revenue and industries minister and later the Public Works Department (PWD) minister in the Hiteswar Saikia cabinet from 1983 to 1985.
+As PWD minister, he led the dissidents in the Saikia cabinet over the delay in the setting up of tribunals for illegal immigrants who had entered Assam, which Gogoi reportedly made political "capital" from.

-In the 1985 Assam Legislative Assembly election, Gogoi received 24100 votes, 44.87% of the total vote and he was reelected in Dibrugarh, defeating his nearest opponent by 4055 votes.

-In the 1991 Assam Legislative Assembly election, he received 20278 votes, 42.38% of the total vote.
-He was reelected and he defeated his nearest opponent by 9070 votes.
+In the 1985 Assam Legislative Assembly election, Gogoi won 24,100 votes, 44.87% of the total vote and he was reelected in Dibrugarh, defeating his nearest opponent by 4,055 votes.
+In the 1991 election, he obtained 20,278 votes, 42.38% of the total vote.
+He was reelected with a majority of 9,070 votes.
 He was made minister for Planning and Development in the second Hiteswar Saikia ministry on 30 June 1991.

+Final political years (1991–1996)

+Following the kidnapping of fourteen officials by the United Liberation Front of Asom (ULFA) in July 1991, the government under Saikia launched operation rhino to rescue the hostages.
+Saikia's actions drew criticism from Gogoi and caused conflict between the two, which led to Gogoi publicly criticising Saikia's handling of the hostage crisis on 2 October 1991.
+The issue caused Gogoi to grow increasingly frustrated with Saikia's leadership.
+He went on to heavily criticise Saikia, stating that Saikia had a "dictatorial style of functioning" and "short-sighted policies" to tackle ULFA.
+Gogoi further alleged that all cabinet ministers, except for a few favoured by the chief minister, were being "deliberately sidelined" by Saikia and that he had "virtually usurped all powers".

-On 18 October 1991, Gogoi was given charge of Public Enterprises.
-On 27 November 1991, he was removed from the Cabinet for alleged anti-party activities.
-He was expelled from the Indian National Congress on 3 March 1995 for alleged anti-party activities for a period of 6 years.
-He remained MLA for Dibrugarh until 1996, where he did not get the congress nomination.
-He instead was the All India Indira Congress (tiwari) candidate but came 4th in the election, losing his seat to Kalyan Kumar Gogoi.
+On 18 October 1991, Gogoi moved from his position as planning and development minister, and was instead given charge of Public Enterprises.
+On 27 November, Saikia dismissed Gogoi from the cabinet for "anti-party activities".

+Gogoi was expelled from the Indian National Congress (INC) on 3 March 1995 for alleged anti-party activities for a period of 6 years.
+He remained MLA for Dibrugarh until 1996, where he sought reelection as the All India Indira Congress (tiwari) candidate but finished fourth in the election, losing his seat to INC candidate Kalyan Kumar Gogoi.